jillesvangurp/es-kotlin-client/README.md

 The Java client is designed for Java users and comes with a lot of things that are a bit awkward in Kotlin.
 This client cuts down on the boiler plate and uses Kotlin's DSL features, extension functions, etc. to layer a friendly API over the underlying client functionality.

 Kotlin also has support for co-routines and we use this to make using the asynchronous methods in the Java client a lot nicer to use.
 Basics for this are in place but Kotlin's co-routine support is still evolving and some of the things we use are still labeled experimental.

-Currently there is support for asynchronous search and bulk indexing that uses co-routines.
+This library makes use of code generated using our [code generation gradle plugin](https://github.com/jillesvangurp/es-kotlin-codegen-plugin) for gradle.
+This uses reflection to generate extension functions for a lot of the Java SDK.
+E.g. all asynchronous functions gain a co-routine friendly variant this way.
+Future versions of this plugin will likely add more Kotlin specific stuff.

 ## Platform support

 This client requires Java 8 or higher (same JVM requirements as Elasticsearch).
-Some of the functionality is also usable by Java developers (with some restrictions).
+Some of the Kotlin functionality is also usable by Java developers (with some restrictions).
 However, you will probably want to use this from Kotlin.
 Android is currently not supported as the minimum requirements for the highlevel client are Java 8.
 Besides, embedding a fat library like that on Android is probably a bad idea and you should probably not be talking to Elasticsearch directly from a mobile phone in any case.

 # Documentation